deborahKollman/ProyectoGrupal/README.md

 - Filtering publications by seller's country.
 - Sorting publications by price.
 - Searching by publication's name.
-- Registering and creating a free account, using local register o Google authenticate.
+- Registering and creating a free account, using local register or Google authenticate.
 - Adding to favorites.
 - Purchasing a default service: payment methods (Stripe and MercadoPago)
 - Orders history.